IrynaTsymbaliuk/Tracker/README.md

 **Detect user habits from Android system data — no user input required.**

-Tracker is an Android library that automatically identifies user behaviors (like language learning, reading, or exercise) by analyzing device usage patterns.
+Tracker is an Android library that automatically identifies user behaviors (like language learning and reading) by analyzing device usage patterns.
 Your app gets reliable habit data without asking users to manually track anything.

 ## Do You Need This?